• Yes, I currently have a limited number of openings.

 Side note: Attending therapy on a regular basis (i.e., weekly) without a long interval in between sessions will move you along faster than frequently missing appointments or going long periods without seeing the therapist.
 In these cases, therapists often have to review old material, and are sometimes forced to start back at square one.

-*Studies suggest virtual therapy is equally effective.
+*Studies suggest virtual therapy is equally effective as in-person therapy.

 • Yes, we will first schedule a brief phone consultation to discuss what you’re looking for and scheduling.
 This helps ensure I’m a good fit for your needs.
 Finding the right therapist is a key component to good outcomes and good treatment.